 Parameter Description Static Bindings Address Enter the static binding IPv6 address assign to the specific client here.
+Static Bindings Prefix Enter the static binding IPv6 network address and prefix length here.
 Client DUID Enter the client DHCP Unique Identifier (DUID) here.
 This string can be up to 28 characters long.
 IAID Enter the Identity Association Identifier (IAID) here.
 The IAID here uniquely identifies a collection of non-temporary addresses (IANA) assigned on the client.

-Parameter Description Valid Lifetime Enter the valid lifetime value here.
+Valid Lifetime Enter the valid lifetime value here.
 The valid lifetime should be greater than the preferred lifetime.
 The range is from 60 to 4294967295 seconds.
 By default, this value is 2592000 seconds (30 days).
 Preferred Lifetime Enter the preferred lifetime value here.
 The range is from 60 to 4294967295 seconds.
 By default, this value is 604800 seconds (7 days).